 The name of the award was changed in 2014 to encompass both CNRN and SCRN certified nurses.

-The ABNN Certificant of the Year award is presented each year at the AANN Annual Educational Meeting.
+The ABNN Certificant of the Year award is presented each year at the AANN Neuroscience Nursing Annual Conference.
 This annual award recognizes one certified nurse’s outstanding achievements in neuroscience nursing.
 The certified nurse of the year contributes to neuroscience nursing through

 - professional service

 - mentoring and education

 Help promote the Certificant of the Year Award at your hospital.
 Print and display the awards flyer to encourage your colleagues to nominate a deserving nurse.

 2021 ABNN Certificant of the Year Winners:

 I have been blessed to be in a field that I am passionate about and love to my very core.
 I've been an RN for 25 years and an ICU nurse for 20 years and love it as much today as I did when my career began.
 I started as an RN on a stroke floor, so neuro nursing has always had a special place in my heart.
 I'm constantly trying to pass on this "love of the brain" to my coworkers and my patients.
 In fact, my family is full of teachers which is why I feel teaching is such an intricate part of my practice.
 It should be noted that I work with an incredible group of nurses and doctors who inspire me every day.

 Recommended by: Fernando Testai and Jenna Reeh